inspec/inspec-aws/docs/resources/aws_ssm_maintenance_window.md

 # aws_ssm_maintenance_window

-Use the `aws_ssm_maintenance_window` InSpec audit resource to test properties of the singular resource of AWS SSM MaintenanceWindow.
+Use the `aws_ssm_maintenance_window` InSpec audit resource to test properties of a single AWS Systems Manager (SSM) maintenance window.

-The AWS::SSM::MaintenanceWindow resource represents general information about a maintenance window for AWS Systems Manager.
+The `AWS::SSM::MaintenanceWindow` resource represents general information about a maintenance window for AWS Systems Manager.

 ## Syntax